thanooshan/user-registration-web-app/README.md

 1. Clone the project
 2. Goto **Frontend** and run `npm install`
 3. Goto **Backend**
 3.1.
-Create a `.env` file and add the env variables (Details are mailed) 3.2.
+Create a `.env` file and add the env variables (Details will be provide on request) 3.2.
 Run `npm install`
 3.3.
 Then run `npm start`
 4. Goto **Frontend** and run `npm start`.
 That's it.